 Physical abuse doesn’t go away on its own.
 It only gets worse.
 If you don’t want to help yourself, then think about helping your spouse by leaving and not returning until he [or she] gets help and is cured.
 Being destroyed by someone who has an emotional disorder such as uncontrolled anger is not the kind of self-sacrifice or martyrdom God is looking for.
 Don’t enable your spouse to suffer the consequences of his [or her] own sin of abuse.
 Help him [or her] get the healing needed to become a whole person.

 There is no excuse for abuse.
 It is never justified.
 A spouse who physically or emotionally abuses his [or her] marital partner is emotionally sick and has a serious problem.
 Of all emotional disorders, anger can be by far the most destructive.
 It is more destructive than depression, anxiety, or fear because it is usually directed at the spouse in some abusive and destructive way.
 Don’t fool around with this; it’s too dangerous.
 He [she] needs professional help and fast.

-A man who beats his wife and children in any way should be removed from them completely [the same can be said of a wife who beats her husband and children].
-Even if the abuse is only verbal, it is still extremely damaging.
+A man who beats his wife and children in any way should be removed from them completely [the same goes for a wife who beats on her husband and children].
+Even if the abuse is only verbal, none-the-less, it is still extremely damaging.
 Scars happen internally as well as externally.
 Anger and abuse is the problem of the person who has it and not the fault of the one abused.
 No possible action or words of yours deserve violent, angry outbursts.
 Do not blame yourself.

 …Prayer for Breakthrough in My Husband [Wife]